6 Reasons that a Chronic Illness can Affect Your Mental Health

-Grieving the present often happens when your health interferes with something happening now (i.e., not going into work, canceling plans, experiencing a flare).
+Grieving your chronic illness often makes it hard to be present with yourself, interfering with other things happening right now (i.e., not going into work, canceling plans, experiencing a flare).
 You literally have to sit with what’s happening at that moment, and it can bring on much pain, sadness and even anger.

 In my experience counseling chronically ill teens and adults who are grieving loss of life goals (i.e., traveling, careers, going to college, having children, etc.), their health makes it harder for them to do those things that mean so much to them.
 Things that make up a huge part of how they see themselves.

 You can start to feel disconnected with yourself, leading to an identity crisis as a result of your chronic condition.